wwivbbs/docs/docs/windows_installation.md

     │ Days active      : 0                                    │
     └─────────────────────────────────────────────────────────┘

-You navigate these INIT forms with the arrow keys and ENTER key.
+You navigate these wwivconfig forms with the arrow keys and ENTER key.
 Hit ESC to Exit the forms and save your changes.
 **NOTE:** All the changes you make are saved when you exit.
 But, you can always change it back later.